Acute onset right facial droop and slurred speech - progressing to non-verbal.

 0 images remaining

-Large area of increased Tmax and mean transit time (MTT) is noted in the left MCA territory, without a significant ischaemic core.
+Large area of increased Tmax and mean transit time (MTT) is noted in the left MCA territory, without a significant ischemic core.

 Conventional aortic arch branching morphology.